About reRoot

 Many non-Indigenous systems run on patterns that do not align with living systems or life-affirming values. reRoot exists to support realignment so reciprocal Indigenous partnership and collective wellbeing can take root.

-We help teams build regenerative practice grounded in their own strengths, responsibilities, and place to strengthen impact and support shared responsibility in Indigenous partnership.
+We help teams build regenerative practice grounded in their own strengths, responsibilities, and relationship to place, supporting stronger organizational practice and more reciprocal Indigenous partnership.

 Bryce Henney